-This bill proposes to amend current statutes by adding a new section to title 36, chapter 8, article 1 of the Arizona Revised Statutes, specifically addressing the sale of cell-cultured protein.
-The new provisions will explicitly prohibit any person from offering for sale or selling cell-cultured protein for human consumption in the state.
-Additionally, it establishes that individuals who violate this prohibition will be guilty of a class 5 felony.
+This bill proposes to amend current statutes by adding a new section to title 36, chapter 8, article 1 of the Arizona Revised Statutes.
+The new provisions will explicitly prohibit the sale of cell-cultured protein for human consumption, establishing that any person who offers for sale or sells such products will be committing a class 5 felony.
+This addition aims to regulate the emerging market of cell-cultured proteins, which are derived from harvesting and replicating animal cells.

 Statutes affected: